tux2603/recipes/recipes/main_dishes/chickenParmSubs.md

 - cut rolls open and place on a baking sheet.
 Put the chicken in the center of the rolls, then top with the sauce and mozzarella cheese
 - place in the oven until mozzarella cheese is melted and bubbling, ~3-5 minutes

+---

+- _note_: can skip the parmesean, cheese, and spaghetti for just normal chicken sandwiches.
+Add other spices to the breading if doing this

 <!-- Tags:
 - chicken
 - sandwich
 - fried
 - freezable
+- stove
 -->